Roy Harper (character): 2021–2022: Infinite Frontier

+2023–present: Dawn of DC

+Reunited with Dinah and Connor, the three began searching for Green Arrow, who became lost in the timestream during the League’s battle with the Dark Army.
+Along the way, Roy discovered that Lian is operating as the vigilante Cheshire Cat in Gotham City.
+After arriving in Gotham, Roy and Lian briefly reunite only for her and Connor to be teleported to different timezones.
+Discovering that Amanda Waller was behind it, Roy and Dinah tracked Peacemaker demanded to know where Waller is, which Peacemaker refused to discuss.
+With no other option, Roy contacted Jade to help them find Lian, Connor and Oliver.
+After separating with Dinah, Roy and Jade track down one of Waller's safehouses.

 Powers and abilities

-In the comic books, Roy Harper possesses no superhuman attributes, but he is extremely adept at the use of the bow and arrow, as well as a wide array of weaponry, with Green Arrow admitting that Roy surpassed him.
-He also has the ability to take virtually any object and use it in combat as an effective weapon, a martial art he mastered known as Moo Gi Gong, which itself is a branch of Hwa Rang Do.
+Roy Harper possesses no superhuman attributes, but he is extremely adept at the use of the bow and arrow, as well as a wide array of weaponry, with Green Arrow admitting that Roy surpassed him.
+He also has the ability to take virtually any object and use it in combat as an effective weapon - a martial art he mastered known as Moo Gi Gong, a branch of Hwa Rang Do.
 Roy's Moo Gi Gong training included the mastery of 108 different classical weapon classes, which makes him a master weapon wielder with any weapon type (including, but not limited to, knives, swords, ropes, sais, blades, and staffs) and able to turn any random object into a deadly weapon.
-In addition, Roy's natural marksmanship and archery training from growing up gives him an impeccable aim that gives him perfect aim with any long range or projectile weapons.
+In addition, Roy's natural marksmanship and archery training from growing up gives him an impeccable aim with any long range or projectile weapons.
 Harper is also a skilled hand-to-hand combatant and he possesses keen analytical and detective skills.
 He was trained in hand-to-hand fighting by several characters, including Black Canary and Nightwing.
 He was also taught how to box by Hal Jordan.
 Roy is a master of espionage because of his spy days at the CBI and Checkmate.
 Roy can also use acupressure as a means of temporarily disabling an opponent's muscles by hitting them at very specific points in their bodies, something that comes in handy with his precise aim.

 Roy speaks Japanese and understands Russian.
-Before Flashpoint, after the loss of his right arm, Roy Harper received an advanced prosthetic, built by Vic Stone, designed to loop around his damaged nerve endings and restore his usual degree of hand-to-eye coordination, albeit with the price of a constant phantom limb pain.
+Before Flashpoint, after the loss of his right arm, Roy Harper received an advanced prosthetic, built by Cyborg, designed to loop around his damaged nerve endings and restore his usual degree of hand-to-eye coordination, albeit with the price of a constant phantom limb pain.
 The pain was eliminated in the second version of the arm.